dmerrick/soupstraw/README.md

 This rake command runs `bundle exec shotgun config.ru` behind the scenes for you and starts the app on Sinatra's default port 4567 and will now be able to view the application in your web browser at this URL [http://localhost:4567](http://localhost:4567).

 You'll also want to open a new terminal window to the same directory and run `compass watch` to watch the Sass files for changes.

+## How do I tell it about my mining rig?

+You will need to change the configuration set in `helpers/bitcoin.rb`.
+If you use Eligius as your pool, you just need to update the `ADDRESS`.
+Otherwise, you will need to edit `total_mined` to return the total amount you have mined.

+You will also need to update the QR code in `public/images/bitcoin_qr_code.png`, because that does not automatically update to reflect your wallet address.
+Everything else should Just Work though.

 ## Helper Rake Tasks